turingschool/curriculum/source/projects/store_engine.markdown

   * date/time order was submitted
   * if shipped or cancelled, display a timestamp when that action took place
   * if any product is retired:
      * they can still access the product page
      * they cannot add it to a new cart
 * Place a "Two-Click" order from any active product page.
 The first click asks "Place an order for 'X'?" and if you then click "OK", the order is completed.
 Handle this in JavaScript or plain HTML at your discretion.

-NOT Allowed To:
+*NOT* allowed to:

-* view another public users's private data (such as current shopping cart, etc.)
+* view another user's private data (such as current shopping cart, etc.)
 * view the administrator screens or use administrator functionality
 * make themselves an administrator

 #### Administrators

-Allowed To:
+As an authenticated Administrator, I can:

+* Create product listings including a title, description, price, and a photo
-* View, create, and edit products and categories
+* Modify existing products title, description, price, and photo
+* Create named categories for products
+* Assign products to categories or remove them from categories.
+Products can belong to more than one category.
+* Retire a product from being sold, which hides it from browsing by any non-administrator

+As an Administrator, I can also view an order "dashboard" where I can:

+* See a listing of all orders with:
+  * the total number of orders by status
+  * links for each individual order
+  * filter orders to display by status type (for statuses "pending", "cancelled", "paid", "shipped", "returned")
+  * link to transition to a different status:
+    * link to "cancel" individual orders which are currently "pending"
+    * link to "mark as returned" individual orders which are currently "shipped"
+    * link to "mark as shipped" individual orders which are currently "paid"
+* Access details of an individual order, including:
+  * Order date and time
+  * Purchaser full name and email address
+  * For each product on the order
+    * Name with link to product page
+    * Quantity
+    * Price
+    * Line item subtotal
+  * Total for the order
+  * Status of the order
+* Update an individual order
   * View and edit orders; may change quantity or remove products from orders with the status of pending or paid
   * Change the status of an order according to the rules as outlined above

-NOT Allowed To:
+*NOT* allowed to:

-* Modify public user personal data
+* Modify any personal data aside from their own

 ### Data Validity